Under Employers' Gaze, Gen Z Is Biting Its Tongue On Social Media

 Twitter went live in 2006, and Snapchat in 2011, when the older members of Gen Z were only 14.
 A lifetime of exposure, some experts say, actually makes them the most prepared generation for this kind of social media surveillance.

-"In a sense, [Gen Zers] are actually in better positions than millennials who embrace a much more rigid social network, like Facebook," said Taylor Lorenz, an internet culture reporter at The Atlantic.
+"In a sense, [Gen Zers] are actually in better positions than millennials who embrace a much more rigid social network, like Facebook," said Taylor Lorenz, an Internet culture reporter at The Atlantic.
 "Because [Gen Z] has grown up with a lot of these platforms, they are cognizant of their image from the time that they're getting on social media."

 In fact, Lorenz notes, some children start thinking of their online presence in the third grade.
 Because of this awareness, they're very careful of curating their online branding.
 According to Colby Zintl, the vice president of external affairs for Common Sense Media, this opens up a need to teach youth about social media.

-"We teach people to drive, how to have safe sex, and how to eat well: the internet is just another one of those things that need to come with some instructions," said Zintl.
-Curricula like Common Sense Education's digital citizenship program are working to educate the younger generation on how to utilize social media, something the older generations were never taught.
+"We teach people to drive, how to have safe sex, and how to eat well: the Internet is just another one of those things that need to come with some instructions," said Zintl.
+Curricula like Common Sense Education's digital citizenship program are working to educate the younger generation on how to use social media, something the older generations were never taught.

 Because of this extra education and hands-on learning, teenagers are often more savvy of these social platforms than the employers that are searching through them — it's just a matter of making social media work for them, rather than against them.

 Some users are regularly cleaning up — "re-curating" — their online profiles.
 That can mean changing the people they follow and the things they post, or deleting old posts that no longer reflect a personal brand.
-Clean-up apps, like TweetDelete, exist to help during this process.
+Cleanup apps, like TweetDelete, exist to help during this process.

 "There's an expectation right now that you have control over your own feed, because you do," said Lorenz.
 "So you need to be constantly re-curating them."

-Gen Zers also use social media in more ephemeral ways than older generations — Snapchat stories that disappear after 24 hours, or Instagram posts that they archive a couple months later.
+Gen Zers also use social media in more ephemeral ways than older generations — Snapchat stories that disappear after 24 hours, or Instagram posts that they archive a couple of months later.

-Where Facebook is usually tied directly tied to a user's real name and identity, the personas on the platforms Gen Zers use, like Twitter and Instagram, can be altered and controlled.
-Gen Zers already use a multitude of strategies to make sure their online presence is only visible to who they want: they set their account to private, change their profile name or handle, even make completely separate "fake" accounts.
+Where Facebook is usually tied directly to a user's real name and identity, the personas on the platforms Gen Zers use, like Twitter and Instagram, can be altered and controlled.
+Gen Zers already use a multitude of strategies to make sure their online presence is visible only to who they want: They set their account to private, change their profile name or handle, even make completely separate "fake" accounts.

 Armer of CareerBuilder still urges young people to post with caution at the outset, rather than relying on ways to clean up those feeds.

 "I would be hesitant to put anything online that you wouldn't want a hiring manager to see," said Armer.
-"If it's been on the internet, it's never really gone."
+"If it's been on the Internet, it's never really gone."